 Our other student

 This is Veronika Blechova.
 Her family name is Blecha, which means “little flea” in Czech.
-She is 25 and also a student at Central College.
+She was also a student at Central College.
 Both of them come from Trebic, a city of about 45,000, in Moravia and about 2 hours east of the capitol, Prague.
-Veronika is a major in French with a minor in business.
+Veronika got a major in French with a minor in business.
 She speaks Czech, English, French and some German, Russian and Latin.

 Veronika has been living in France, is married with a daughter, Victoria.